GMGI-Fisheries/.github/profile/README.md

 Project repositories contain either 'eDNA', 'PopGen', or 'Epigenetic' to denote the used genomic tools.
 You can use the repository search bar to find all projects related to each tool.

-For bioinformatic workflows, data management, and laboratory protocols, visit https://gmgi-fisheries.github.io/resources/.
+For bioinformatic workflows, computing resources, and data management, visit https://gmgi-fisheries.github.io/resources/.

 <!--